ibexa/documentation-user/docs/organizing_the_content.md

 ## Content Locations

 A Content item by itself does not have a place in the Content tree and is not visible for a visitor of the website.
-To be available on the website it has to be assigned a Location ID.
+To be available on the website, it has to be assigned a Location ID.
 A new Content item is automatically assigned a Location when you publish it.

 A Content item can have more than one Location ID.
 In such a case you can find it in more than one place in the Content tree.